The derivatives of sine functions, as defined in calculus, are explored graphically and interactively.

 A sine function of the form

 3 - Start from a minimum and move the tangent forward up to the next maximum.
+Over this interval the function increases.
 What is the sign of f ' within this interval of increase?

 4 - Start from a maximum and move the tangent forward up to the next minimum.
+Over this interval the function decreases.
 What is the sign of f ' within this interval of decrease?

-5 - Set parameters a and c to some values and change d.
-Start from d = 1 and slowly increase it.
+5 - Change the value of b from 1 and to 2, 3, 4 ... where b increases.
 What happens to the amplitude of the derivative?
-Find the first derivative of f(x) = a sin (b x + c) and explain analytically what happens when you incrase d.
+Find the first derivative of f(x) = a sin (b x) and explain analytically what happens when you increase b.

 6 - Change the value of a and b and observe and explain the behavior of the function, its derivative and the tangent line.